[willamette-fcst] Forecast - Tuesday, February 10th, 2009

 night and early Thursday.
 That will allow temperatures to

-is forecast to take a slightly more of a southerly track, but
+system is forecast to take a slightly more of a southerly

-it should bring more rain and snow to western Oregon Thursday
+track, but it should bring more rain and snow to western

 Computer models are fairly consistent in forecasting a

-split-flow jet stream pattern Saturday and Sunday, with
+split-flow jet stream pattern Saturday through Monday, with

 weather systems moving by both north and south of Oregon.